ePages-de/mac-dev-setup/README.md

 The script will ask for some variables and will store their content in `./.personalised_settings.sh` for later re-use.

-The installation procedure will download many packages (about 2.5GB of files) and you will need to enter your root password again from time to time.
+The installation procedure will download many packages (about 2.5GB of files) and you will need to enter your root password from time to time.
+Some packages (notably XCode CLI Tools and TeamViewer) will prompt you with some installation window on their own, which you will need to process manually.

 # Manual steps afterwards

 There are still some manual steps left in order to finalize the installation.
-Some of these could surely be automated as well (pull request appreciated!), while other's don't.
+Some of these could surely be automated as well (pull requests appreciated!), while other's don't.

 ## Install VirtualBox Guest Additions